Snayff/notquiteparadise/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
 about: Suggest an idea for this project
 title: ''
-labels: enhancement
+labels:
 assignees: ''

 ---

-**Describe the solution you'd like**
+## Suggested Feature
-A clear and concise description of what you want to happen.
+Describe the solution you'd like to see with a clear description of what you want and how you want it to happen.

-**Specify the Feature's requirements**
+## Requirements
-Add a list of statements that can only be true or false that detail the functionality required for the feature.
+Specify the feature's requirements with a list of statements that can only be true or false and that detail the functionality required for the feature.

-**Additional context**
+## Additional Context
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the idea you're suggesting.